-Although bank CDS prices, (these are market indicators of credit risk), spiked upwards during the days of the Truss/Kwarteng government, they have returned to more average levels since then.
+Although bank CDS prices, (these are market indicators of credit risk), spiked upwards during the autumn of 2022, they have returned to more average levels since then.
 However, sentiment can easily shift, so it will remain important to undertake continual monitoring of all aspects of risk and return in the current circumstances.
 Link monitor CDS prices as part of their creditworthiness service to local authorities and the Authority has access to this information via its Link-provided Passport portal.

-4.3 Other limits
+4.3 Limits

-Due care will be taken to consider the exposure of the Council's total investment portfolio to non-specified investments, countries, groups and sectors.
+Due care will be taken to consider the exposure of the Authority's total investment portfolio to non-specified investments, countries, groups and sectors.

-- a) Non-specified treasury management investment limit.
-The Council has determined that it will limit the maximum total exposure of treasury management investments to non-specified treasury management investments as being 5% of the total treasury management investment portfolio. - b) Country limit.
-The Council has determined that it will only use approved counterparties from the UK and from countries with a minimum sovereign credit rating of AA- from Fitch or equivalent.
+- a.
+Non-specified treasury management investment limit.
+The Authority has determined that it will limit the maximum total exposure of treasury management investments to non-specified treasury management investments as being \% of the total treasury management investment portfolio. - b.
+Country limit.
+The Authority has determined that it will only use approved counterparties from the UK and from countries with a minimum sovereign credit rating of AA- from Fitch or equivalent.
 The list of countries that qualify using this credit criteria as at the date of this report are shown in Appendix 5.6.
-This list will be added to, or deducted from, by officers should ratings change in accordance with this policy. - c) Other limits.
-In addition: - no more than 20% will be placed with any non-UK country at any time; - limits in place above will apply to a group of companies;
+This list will be added to, or deducted from, by officers should ratings change in accordance with this policy.

+Other limits.
+In addition: -

+- no more than 20% will be placed with any non-UK country at any time: - limits in place above will apply to a group of companies; - sector limits will be monitored regularly for appropriateness.